gage1145/L5R/NPCs/Ikoma Mitsunari.md

 Clan: "[[Lion Clan]]"
 ---
 ## Summary
 A member of the Kyōtsū no michi and the aged Kūrodo (or chamberlain) for the Ikoma family of the Lion Clan.
-Primary point of contact with the conspiracy for Mitchell's character.
+Primary point of contact with the conspiracy for [[Akodo Yakisoba]].